 Fran, our guide, was great!
 Tammi and the kids would've re-thought this 'walk' if she weren't there.
 Will is a more seasoned hiker and wouldn't have needed a guide, but she helped pull the family in when the walk was tough.
 Absolutely no complaints about accommodations, or meals.
 Was nice there was always vegetarian options, and wine for dinner was priced fair.
 A great trip!

-We can create bespoke adventure itineraries to suit most requests.
-We have extensive experience in the European Alps, and in particular in France, Switzerland, and Italy.
-In Scandinavia in winter we also have a breadth and depth of knowledge of running trips in Norway, Sweden, and Finland.
+We can create private adventure holiday itineraries guided by fully qualified professional mountain guides, known as International Mountain Leaders.
+We have extensive experience in the European Alps, in particular in France, Switzerland, and Italy.
+We also offer trips in Austria, Germany and Slovenia.

-Below we have given a list of some of the activities that your family can enjoy on a private trip to the mountains.
+Below we have given a list of some of the activities which your family can enjoy on a private trip to the mountains.

 Rock: Via Ferrata, rock climbing.